A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Setup and definitions

 We study two kinds of dependence operating simultaneously.
 One is an $\alpha$-mixing dependence that decays rapidly as the distance between hypothesis indices $i$ increases.
 This model captures some of the dependence one expects from hypotheses corresponding to a linearly ordered variable such as the position of a single nucleotide polymorphism (SNP) along the genome.

-The other form of dependence we include is a factor model. \cite{owen:2005} gives conditions where the correlation matrix for $m$ test statistics measuring association of a single phenotype with expression levels of $m$ genes is actually equal to the correlation matrix of the sampled gene measurements.
-A factor model can capture important aspects of such a matrix.
-More generally we might suppose that there are possibly sparse factors affecting both genotype and phenotype and then nonnull hypotheses correspond to one or more shared factors.
-Some other uses of factor analysis models in multiple hypothesis testing include \cite{frig:kloa:casu:2009}, \cite{luca:kung:chi:2010}, \cite{sun2012multiple} and \cite{gera:step:2020}.
+The other form of dependence we include is a factor model.
+Uses of factor models in multiple hypothesis testing include \cite{frig:kloa:casu:2009}, \cite{luca:kung:chi:2010}, \cite{sun2012multiple} and \cite{gera:step:2020}.
+A factor model can capture the dependency structure commonly seen among the test statistics in multiple testing problems involving gene expression data because it can capture important aspects of the correlation matrix of gene expression measurements.
+For example, \cite{owen:2005} gives conditions where the correlation matrix for $m$ test statistics measuring association of a single phenotype with expression levels of $m$ genes is actually equal to the correlation matrix of the sampled gene measurements.